NVIDIA/warp/docs/modules/fem.rst

 Several ``warp.fem`` functions require allocating temporary buffers to perform their computations.
 If such functions are called many times in a tight loop, those many allocations and de-allocations may degrade performance.
-To overcome this issue, a :class:`.cache.TemporaryStore` object may be created to persist and re-use temporary allocations across calls, either globally using :func:`set_default_temporary_store` or at a per-function granularity using the corresponding argument.
+To overcome this issue, a :class:`.cache.TemporaryStore` object may be created to persist and reuse temporary allocations across calls, either globally using :func:`set_default_temporary_store` or at a per-function granularity using the corresponding argument.

 .. _Operators: